Sedation Dentistry Chicago, IL

 Can I go to work after dental sedation?

 If you get nitrous oxide, you can resume your regular activities when you leave the dental office.
-However, you must wait at least a full day before going back to work or school after taking sedatives.
-These can hold effect for much longer, so wait a full day before returning to any activities.
+We recommend that you wait at least a full day before you go back to work or school after you take sedatives.
+These can hold effect for much longer, so wait a full day before you return to any activities.

 What are the side effects of dental sedation?